AlexandreDecan/sismic/docs/advancedtopics/dealingtime.rst

 =================

 It is quite usual in a statechart to rely on some notion of time.
-To cope with this, the built-in evaluator (see :py:class:`~sismic.evaluator.PythonEvaluator`) has support for time events ``after(x)`` and ``idle(x)``, meaning that a transition can be triggered after a certain amount of time.
+To cope with this, the built-in evaluator (see :py:class:`~sismic.code.PythonEvaluator`) has support for time events ``after(x)`` and ``idle(x)``, meaning that a transition can be triggered after a certain amount of time.

 When it comes to interpreting statecharts, Sismic deals with time using an internal clock whose value is exposed by the :py:attr:`~sismic.interpreter.Interpreter.time` property of an :py:class:`~sismic.interpreter.Interpreter`.
-Basically, this clock does nothing by itself except for being available for an :py:class:`~sismic.evaluator.Evaluator` instance.
+Basically, this clock does nothing by itself except for being available for an :py:class:`~sismic.code.Evaluator` instance.
 If your statechart needs to rely on a time value, you have to set it by yourself.

 Below are some examples to illustrate the use of time events.